dbesserman/workshop_elixir_paris/polymer/README.md

 ## Watch mode

-To run the tests in watch mode, run `mix test.watch`.
+To run the tests in watch mode, install deps with `mix deps.get`, then run `mix test.watch`.
 Tests will refresh automatically when files have been changed.